akoenig/prisma-kubernetes-deployment/readme.md

   1. Open the [Google Cloud Console](https://console.cloud.google.com)
   2. Go to the [Disk section](https://console.cloud.google.com/compute/disks) and select `Create`

-Please fill the form as follows:
+Please fill the form with the following information:

   * **Name:** Should be `db-persistence`
   * **Zone:** The zone in which the Nodes of your Kubernetes cluster are deployed, e.g. `europe-west-1c`